 It is also committed to fostering an environment in which students, staff, and faculty may feel free to challenge accepted ideas in a climate of free inquiry and debate.

 To limit the University's liability as a supplier of computer services to the University community.

-The University will exercise best practices in conjunction with users' expectations that their legitimate access to information, their authorized use of university-owned and contracted Computing Facilities and their use of any resources connected with their authorized access to services will be protected by the University to a degree that is reasonable and technically feasible.
+The University will exercise best practices in conjunction with users' expectations that their legitimate access to information, their authorized use of university-owned and contracted University Computing Resources and their use of any resources connected with their authorized access to services will be protected by the University to a degree that is reasonable and technically feasible.

 This commitment to service notwithstanding, the University makes no warranty, expressed or implied, regarding the computing services offered, or their fitness for any particular purpose.

 University Computing Resources will be designed to serve the broad base of users in the community, but cannot be expected to meet every specialized need or support extremely specialized requirements.